DeFiCh/defichain.com/content/white-paper.en.md

     #closer_look in /
 ---

-**Abstract**: The DeFi Foundation is developing the DeFi Blockchain, a blockchain specifically dedicated to decentralized financial applications.
-By focusing on the functionality of the blockchain and dedicating it specifically to decentralized finance, the DeFi Blockchain provides unparalleled high transaction throughput, reduced risk of errors, and intelligent feature development specifically for the fulfillment of financial services on the blockchain.
+**Abstract**: The DeFi Foundation is developing DeFiChain, a blockchain specifically dedicated to decentralized financial applications.
+By focusing on the functionality of the blockchain and dedicating it specifically to decentralized finance, DeFiChain provides unparalleled high transaction throughput, reduced risk of errors, and intelligent feature development specifically for the fulfillment of financial services on the blockchain.

 **This Document is not a Prospectus**

 This document does not constitute nor imply a prospectus of any sort.
 No wording contained herein should be construed as a solicitation for investment.
 Accordingly, this whitepaper does not pertain in any way to an offering of securities in any jurisdiction worldwide whatsoever.
-Rather, this whitepaper constitutes a technical description of the functionality of the Cake products and the development and distribution of the DeFi Blockchain.
+Rather, this whitepaper constitutes a technical description of the functionality of the Cake products and the development and distribution of DeFiChain.

 **This Document is not a final technical specification**

-This document does not constitute nor imply a final technical specification of the DeFi Blockchain.
-Information presented on this whitepaper, technical or otherwise, is meant to outline the general idea of DeFi Blockchain, its design and its use-cases and is subject to change with or without notice.
+This document does not constitute nor imply a final technical specification of DeFiChain.
+Information presented on this whitepaper, technical or otherwise, is meant to outline the general idea of DeFiChain, its design and its use-cases and is subject to change with or without notice.
 For the latest up-to-date technical specification, check out the updates and documentations on the official website [https://defichain.com](https://defichain.com).

 ## Executive summary

 The cryptocurrency industry is based on a simple premise: people should be fully in control of their finances.
 While it seems like a simple and obvious statement, the current systems are far from providing financial services that are truly under the control of the people who use them.
-The mission of the DeFi Blockchain is to give people (and in the future, machines, and devices) seamless access to decentralized financial services.
+The mission of DeFiChain is to give people (and in the future, machines, and devices) seamless access to decentralized financial services.

-For that purpose, we are introducing the DeFi Blockchain, a dedicated blockchain specifically for decentralized finance (DeFi) [www.DeFichain.com](https://defichain.com).
+For that purpose, we are introducing DeFiChain, a dedicated blockchain specifically for decentralized finance (DeFi) [www.DeFichain.com](https://defichain.com).

-By dedicating the functionality of a blockchain specifically to decentralized finance, the DeFi Blockchain provides high transaction throughput, reduced risk of errors, and intelligent feature development specifically for the fulfillment of Satoshi’s original intent: To create a reliable alternative form of financial services built on top of Bitcoin.
+By dedicating the functionality of a blockchain specifically to decentralized finance, DeFiChain provides high transaction throughput, reduced risk of errors, and intelligent feature development specifically for the fulfillment of Satoshi’s original intent: To create a reliable alternative form of financial services built on top of Bitcoin.

 Bitcoin, as described in the original Satoshi whitepaper, is designed as a form of digital cash, as a store and exchange of value.
 The evolution to Ethereum and smart contracts has allowed for tremendous new functionalities to be built on top of a blockchain, yet this development has come at a cost.
 The concept of one global operating system for everything has created a system that requires a complex codebase for smart contracts, slow throughput, and difficulty around the governance of the system.

-The DeFi Blockchain approaches decentralized finance as a specific and critical segment of the blockchain community.
+DeFiChain approaches decentralized finance as a specific and critical segment of the blockchain community.
 DeFi is a dedicated blockchain that is optimized specifically for DeFi applications.
-The DeFi Blockchain is intentionally non-Turing-Complete and does not support any function, other than those needed for Decentralized Finance, resulting in a blockchain that provides higher throughput and better functionality specifically for dApps related to finance.
+DeFiChain is intentionally non-Turing-Complete and does not support any function, other than those needed for Decentralized Finance, resulting in a blockchain that provides higher throughput and better functionality specifically for dApps related to finance.
 The advantage of a non-Turing complete command set is that there is a much lower potential for coding errors of the type that have plagued Ethereum smart contracts such as with the DAO hack or the locked funds with Parity.
 While it is important that we have some smart contract languages that are Turing complete, in the area of finance, it is appropriate to restrict the capabilities of the language in favor of a more secure system with greatly-reduced attack vectors.

 ### The Problem